2023 PaymentCloud Review: Best High-risk Merchant Account Provider

 High-risk businesses looking for direct integrations

-Interchange + 8 to 15 cents
+Interchange + 8–18 cents

 Interchange + 0.25%–2%

-2.6% + 10 cents to 3.5% + 15 cents
+2.5% + 10 cents–3.5% + 15 cents

 Payment Gateway fee

 $15/month + 25 cents/transaction

 Waived to $250

 The payment processing rates you will pay can vary based on your business’s size, type, and average order value.
 To find the most affordable option and compare multiple processing rates, read our guide on the cheapest credit card processing.

-PaymentCloud doesn’t advertise pricing online, which is common for high-risk processors.
-To get estimated pricing for your small business, you’ll need to submit a free online application and then review it with a specialist.
-Though it might be tedious, this additional step is especially helpful for the medium- and high-risk businesses it caters to—as rates are more likely to vary between industries and clients.
+PaymentCloud doesn’t advertise pricing online, which is typical for high-risk processors.
+To get estimated pricing for your small business, you’ll need to submit a free online application and review it with a specialist.
+All other fees associated with their services are only available when you ask for a quote.

 Ave. mid-risk transaction fee